Geraldine Ferraro: Awards and honors

 Ferraro was inducted into the National Women's Hall of Fame in 1994.

 Ferraro received honorary degrees during the 1980s and early 1990s, from Marymount Manhattan College (1982), New York University Law School (1984), Hunter College (1985), Plattsburgh College (1985), College of Boca Raton (1989), Virginia State University (1989), Muhlenberg College (1990), Briarcliffe College for Business (1990), and Potsdam College (1991).
 She subsequently received an honorary degree from Case Western Reserve University (2003).

 During her time in Congress, Ferraro received numerous awards from local organizations in Queens.

 In 2007, Ferraro received a Lifetime Achievement Award from the Sons of Italy Foundation.
 In 2008, Ferraro was the initial recipient of the annual Trailblazer Award from the National Conference of Women's Bar Associations, and received the Edith I. Spivack Award from the New York County Lawyers' Association.
-In 2009, legislation passed the House of Representatives calling for a post office in Long Island City in Queens to be renamed for Ferraro, and in 2010, the Geraldine A Ferraro Post Office was accordingly rededicated.
+In 2009, legislation passed the House of Representatives calling for a post office in Long Island City in Queens to be renamed for Ferraro, and in 2010, the Geraldine A. Ferraro Post Office was accordingly rededicated.

 In the fall of 2013, P.S.
-290 in Ridgewood, Queens was renamed the Geraldine A. Ferraro Campus.
+290Q in Ridgewood, Queens, was reopened as the A.C.E.
+Academy for Scholars on the Geraldine A. Ferraro Campus.

 In 2018 she was chosen by the National Women's History Project as one of its honorees for Women's History Month in the United States.